-The +LAB brings together undergraduate and graduate students from across the university in a dynamic extracurricular learning environment designed to:
+The +LAB is a co-curricular learning program that brings together undergraduate and graduate students from across the university in a dynamic learning environment designed to:

 - Immerse students in the theory and practice of Positive Organizational Scholarship (POS)